mikkopaderes/ember-cloud-firestore-adapter/guides/03-finding-records.md

 A unique ID that you'll provide yourself.
 When there's an already existing `queryId`, `store.query` won't create another realtime listener to avoid duplication.

-This does nothing when `isRealTime` is false.
+This does nothing when `isRealtime` is false.

 **Type:** `string`